• Skip to primary navigation

 Interestingly enough, Central Park isn’t the largest park in the New York City area, which also includes all the outer boroughs.
 At over 800 acres, it’s actually the 5th largest park in NYC.

-Nevertheless, nearly 40 million people visit the park each year and the park is widely considered to be the most filmed location in the world.
+Nevertheless, nearly 40 million people visit the park each year and the park is widely considered to be one of the most photographed locations in the world.

 What can you do in Central Park?

 Well, just about anything!
-It’s an endless list that includes anything from sunbathing in the Summer, riding bikes in the Fall to see the foliage, ice skating in the Winter, and seeing the cherry blossoms come to life in the Spring.
+It’s an endless list that includes anything from sunbathing and rowing boats on the lake in the Summer, riding bikes in the Fall to see the foliage, ice skating in the winter, and seeing the cherry blossoms come to life in the Spring.

 But as you’ll see when you visit, Central Park is a hub of activity for locals and visitors.
 From sword-fighting classes to high school track teams doing their long-distance training to picnickers on Sheeps Meadow and people snapping photos of Bethesda Fountain and rowing boats on the lake, life is abuzz in Central Park.

-And if the park feels too big to explore on foot, avoid a horse and carriage ride and opt for Central Park Pedi-Cab Tour instead!
+And if the park feels too big to explore on foot, please avoid a horse and carriage ride and opt for Central Park Pedi-Cab Tour instead!
+Without going into too much detail, the treatment of these horses is a source of local controversy.

-If you’re staying on the Upper West Side, join the locals for an early morning jog around the Jacqueline Kennedy Onassis Reservoir.
+If you’re staying on the Upper West Side, join the locals for an early morning jog or walk around the Jacqueline Kennedy Onassis Reservoir.

 13. Shop for One-of-a-Kind Buys at the Grand Bazaar NYC.